gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Zombifying a Baby Villager will result in a Zombified Baby Villager will illegal tags and effects such as being affected by poison, regeneration hurts them, they are not affected by smite, they can not enter boats or minecarts, they are not targeted by Iron Golems, Snow Golems, Johnny Vindicators, or Zoglins, unless the Zombie attacks them first, and they don't scare Villagers, Wandering Traders, or Armadillos
 - Breeding a Warm or Cold Pig, Chicken, or Cow with the superspeed pig from 1.16.220 will cause the baby to be faster than normal
 - If the mob that the fox is attacking is removed and the fox lands in snow layers, it will get snuck in the falling position "sniffing position", to keep this you need to simply relog and make sure the fox never sees any rabbits or chickens or it will reset
-- Fireballs, Wither Skulls, and Llama Spit can all be stopped using a honey and water bubble contraption that will be linked in the "Links" folder
-- Dragon Fireballs can also be stopped using a different honey contraption that will also be linked in the "Links" folder
 - Placing Two Tall Plants including Lilacs, Rose Bush, Peonys, Pitcher Plant, Sunflower, Two Tall Grass, Two Tall Fern, and Two Tall Dripleaf at y=319 will cause the top half of the plants to be chopped off due to build height, These will not update if placed in this version
 - Right-clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame
 - You can create Shulker Logged Blocks by pushing a Shulker into a block via piston